 articles you might like

-[LA Headshot Photographers by Vanie] I recently attended an event at the Screen Actors Guild Foundation where five panelists, including Chris Game Casting, discussed elements of a quality headshot.
-This event was live streamed and the archive can be seen HERE.
-Two of the attendees were casting directors.
-Chris, with whom I'm personally acquainted, teaches an incredibly effective auditioning class, so he's got cred if you know what I mean.
-Chelsey Maus: Young Professional / Outdoorsy Girl Nani Bergman: BBQ Mom / Office Girl Anthony Kung: Villain / BBQ Dad / Doctor EVEN THOUGH I'VE BEEN A...
+[LA Headshot Photographers by Vanie] I recently attended an event at the Screen Actors Guild Foundation where five panelists, including Chris Game Casting, discussed elements of a quality headshot. Ā This event was live streamed and the archive can be seen HERE.
+Two of the attendees were casting directors.Ā Chris, with whom I'm personally acquainted, teaches an incredibly effective auditioning class, so he's got cred if you know what I mean.
+EVEN THOUGH I'VE BEEN A PHOTOGRAPHER for over 15 years,Ā to my surprise, I walked away from this event having learned something new about headshots!...

 The most important thing to convey in your headshot.